 Connecting communities & landscapes

-Biodiversity Legacy is committed to building relationships with individuals and communities in regional areas, supporting them with information and resources to enhance local connectivity, expand networks and help communities champion the protection and restoration of their precious local landscapes.
+BioDiversity Legacy is committed to building relationships with individuals and communities in regional areas, supporting them with information and resources to enhance local connectivity, expand networks and help communities champion the protection and restoration of their precious local landscapes.

 We use the term ‘community biolink’ to frame discussions about local contexts and how we can support communities with knowledge and resources to enhance biodiversity protection and landscape connectivity.

-Conversations at the grassroots level help us understand what landholders and communities need in order expand their vision and see how their projects can contribute to biodiversity outcomes beyond the spatial footprint of individual properties and projects.
+Conversations at the grassroots level help us understand what landholders and communities need in order to expand their vision and see how their projects can contribute to biodiversity outcomes beyond the spatial footprint of individual properties and projects.

 Our coordinators